-Toast the pecans (this step is optional) in preheated oven at 375 degrees for about 7 to 10 minutes, or until they fill your kitchen with an irresistible toasted pecan smell.
+- Toast the pecans (this step is optional) in a preheated oven at 375 degrees for about 7 to 10 minutes, or until they fill your kitchen with an irresistible toasted pecan smell.

-It will be pretty thick at this point, and definitely will have lightened up in color.
-Quickly drop by spoonfuls onto lightly greased surface or silicon baking mat.
+- It will be pretty thick at this point, and definitely will have lightened up in color.
+Quickly drop by spoonfuls onto a lightly greased surface or silicone baking mat.

 - Let cool until hard and enjoy!